Chas McCormick Player Props: Astros vs. Athletics

-Chas McCormick -- hitting .394 in his past 10 games -- will be in action for the Houston Astros versus the Oakland Athletics, with Hogan Harris on the hill, on July 20 at 9:40 PM ET.
+The Houston Astros, including Chas McCormick and his .788 slugging percentage over his past 10 games, take on starting pitcher JP Sears and the Oakland Athletics at Oakland-Alameda County Coliseum, Friday at 9:40 PM ET.

-He hit a home run while going 2-for-4 in his most recent game against the Rockies.
+He had a one-hit showing in his previous game (1-for-3) against the Athletics.

 Chas McCormick Game Info & Props vs. the Athletics